CursedPrograms/Detect-Face/README.md

 # Detect-Face

-This Python project utilizes the OpenCV and Pillow (PIL) libraries to detect faces in images and webcam feeds, marking them with rectangles.
+This project utilizes the OpenCV and Pillow (PIL) libraries to detect faces in images and webcam feeds, marking them with rectangles.
 The detected faces are saved in a specified output directory.

 You can install the required Python packages using pip:
 ```bash